Consensys/doc.teku/docs/reference/cli/index.md

   </TabItem>
 </Tabs>

-Specify whether to log details of validator event duties.
+Enables or disables logging details of validator event duties.
 The default is `true`.

 :::note